nasa/Transform-to-Open-Science/_sources/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 * **Institutions:** Update evaluation and promotion criteria to include recognition of open science activities.
 Incorporate open science best practices into graduate and undergraduate curricula.
 Update intellectual property guidelines to align with open initiatives.
 Develop open science cohorts within departments to support the move towards openness.
 Develop open science practices and encourage the use of collaborative cloud computing environments for research.

 ### Discuss Your Policies and Practices
 It can be a bit difficult to know when to begin when you are updating existing operating procedures to include open science.
-Using [these guiding documents](./Your_Organizations_Open_Science_Journey.md#citing-our-sources) we have put together a list of "food for thought" questions to discuss with leaders, colleagues, and stakeholders
+Using the sources we cite below, we put together a list of "food for thought" questions to discuss with leaders, colleagues, and stakeholders

 #### Discuss: Research and Data Products
 * Consider the data held in trust by your organization.